 🛡️ Emergency buffer

-Medical, home repair, bike service.
-Never use home fund for emergencies.
+Medical, home repairs, bike service.
+Never use the home fund for emergencies — this exists for that.

 4%